 Winter in Australia is unique.
 While the sun shines on beaches in the north, it’s snow time down south.
-New South Wales, Victoria, and Tasmania are full of activities and adventures while snow is in abundance.
+NSW, Victoria, and Tasmania are full of activities and adventures while snow is in abundance.

 It’s the perfect time to slide down the slopes, take a walk through the pristine wilderness, and revel in the festivities that only a snowy winter brings.

-The snow season comes alive at ski resorts across New South Wales, Victoria, and Tasmania.
-If you’re keen to hit the slopes in New South Wales, be sure to check out Thredbo, Perisher, Jindabyne, Alpine Way, Charlotte Pass, Mt Selwyn as well as Canberra.
+The snow season comes alive at ski resorts across NSW, Victoria, and Tasmania.
+If you’re keen to hit the slopes in NSW, be sure to check out Thredbo, Perisher, Jindabyne, Alpine Way, Charlotte Pass, and Mt Selwyn as well as Canberra.

-In Victoria, head to Mount Buller, Mount Stirling, Mount Hotham, Falls Creek, Lake Mountain, Mount Baw Baw, and Dinner Plain.
-Further south in Tasmania are the ski areas of Ben Lomond and Mount Mawson.
+In Victoria, head to Mt Buller, Mt Stirling, Mt Hotham, Falls Creek, Lake Mountain, Mt Baw Baw, and Dinner Plain.
+Further south in Tasmania are the ski areas of Ben Lomond, accessible from Launceston, and Mt Mawson.

 Although all Australian ski fields have plenty to offer beginner skiers through to those more advanced, there is also a lot more to do without having to strap into skis and snowboards.

 Winter is a great chance to spot some of Australia’s native wildlife as they roam the land, even in these cooler conditions.
 Visitors can spot kangaroos jumping through the snow in Kosciuszko National Park in NSW and wombats frolicking around Cradle Mountain in Tasmania.

 Get among the snow in Victoria